Meeting forums and minutes

 Employer panels

-The employer panels at Aarhus University, Health are made up of representatives from public and private sector companies, organisations and institutions.
+The employer panels at Aarhus University, Health Sciences are made up of representatives from public and private sector companies, organisations and institutions.
 The members of the individual panels must have experience in and insight into the educational area and the areas of employment to which the respective study programmes provide access.

 Appointments to the employer panels are made by the Rector on recommendation from the Dean.
 The individual members are appointed for two years at a time.